jkostanek/swak4fluent/README.md

 # swak4fluent
-In the spirit of the famous swak4Foam libraries, swak4fluent is a set of utilities for use with ANSYS FLUENT.
+swak4fluent is a set of utilities for use with ANSYS FLUENT.

 ## Prerequisites